insure logo

 Average cost of car insurance Iowa

-In Iowa, the average cost of full coverage is $265 less compared to the national average
+The average cost of full coverage car insurance in Iowa is $285 less than the national average car insurance rates in the U.S.

 What is full coverage car insurance?

-If you lease or finance your car in Iowa, your lender may ask you to purchase collision and comprehensive insurance beyond the state-mandated liability coverage.
+If you lease or finance your vehicle in Iowa, your lender may require collision and comprehensive insurance on top of the state’s liability minimums.

 The bottom line on saving and staying protected